The Great Mouse Detective

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Great Mouse Detective against these established plot points, we can identify how Ron Clements utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Great Mouse Detective within the animation genre.

 Ron Clements's Structural Approach